Related

 What a Realistic Care Team Looks Like

 That's a team.
-It's imperfect.
-There are gaps.
+It's imperfect, and there are gaps.
 But it's the difference between one person carrying everything and one person at the center of a structure that distributes the weight.

 Room